-- 2.2.1.1.
-In the case of large or complex procurements, or in any circumstances in which the high costs of preparing detailed bids could discourage competition, the procuring entity may engage in pre-qualification proceedings with a view to identifying, prior to the submission of tenders, suppliers and contractors that are qualified. - 2.2.1.2.
-Pre-qualification shall be based entirely upon the capability and resources of prospective bidders to perform the particular contract satisfactorily, taking into account the permitted qualification criteria detailed in 2.1.3 above.
+- 2.1.5.1.
+Pre-qualification may be done in the following circumstances: - In the case of large or complex procurements, or in any circumstances in which the high costs of preparing detailed bids could discourage competition, the procuring agency may engage in pre-qualification proceedings with a view to identifying, prior to the submission of tenders, suppliers and contractors that are qualified; and - ii.
+For limited tendering and direct contracting for the procurement of works. - 2.1.5.2.
+The invitation to pre-qualify for bidding on specific contracts or groups of similar contracts shall be advertised and notified in accordance with 5.1.2.

-- 2.2.1.3.
-The invitation to pre-qualify for bidding on specific contracts or groups of similar contracts shall be advertised and notified in accordance with 5.1.2. - 2.2.1.4.
-The procuring entity shall provide to those who respond to the invitation a set of pre-qualification documents setting out the scope of the contract and a clear statement of the requirements for qualification. - 2.2.1.5.
-The pre-gualification documents shall include, at a minimum: - a.
-Instructions for preparing and submitting pre-qualification applications; - a summary of the principal required terms and conditions of the procurement contract to be entered into as a result of the procurement procedure; - any documentary evidence or other information that must be submitted by suppliers or contractors to demonstrate their qualifications; - d. the manner and place for the submission of applications to pre-qualify and the deadline for the submission, expressed as a specific date and time and allowing sufficient time for suppliers or contractors to prepare and submit their applications, taking into account the reasonable needs of the procuring entity, such date not to be less than twenty (20) days. - 2.2.1.6.
-The procuring entity shall make a decision with respect to the qualifications of each supplier or contractor submitting an application to pre-qualify.
-In reaching that decision, the procuring entity shall apply only the criteria set forth in the pre-qualification documents. - 2.2.1.7.
-The procuring entity shall promptly notify each supplier or contractor submitting an application to pre-qualify whether or not it has been pre-qualified.
-Only suppliers or contractors that have been pre-qualified are entitled to participate further in the procurement procedure. - 2.2.1.8.
-The procuring entity shall upon request communicate to suppliers or contractors that have not been pre-qualified the grounds for their failure to pre-qualify. - 2.2.1.9.
+- 2.1.5.3.
+The procuring entity shall provide to those who respond to the invitation a set of pre-qualification documents setting out the scope of the contract and a clear statement of the requirements for qualification. - 2.1.5.4.
+The pre-qualification documents shall include, at a minimum: - i.
+Instructions for preparing and submitting pre-qualification applications; - ii.
+A summary of the principal required terms and conditions of the procurement contract to be entered into as a result of the procurement procedure; - iii.
+Any documentary evidence or other information that must be submitted by suppliers or contractors to demonstrate their qualifications; - iv.
+The manner and place for the submission of applications to prequalify and the deadline for the submission, expressed as a specific date and time and allowing sufficient time for suppliers or contractors to prepare and submit their applications, taking into account the reasonable needs of the procuring entity, such date not to be less than twenty (20) days. - 2.1.5.5.
+The Procuring Agency shall make a decision with respect to the qualifications of each supplier or contractor submitting an application to pre-qualify.
+In reaching that decision, the procuring entity shall apply only the criteria set forth in the pre-qualification documents. - 2.1.5.6.
+The Procuring Agency shall promptly notify each supplier or contractor submitting an application to pre-qualify whether or not it has been pre-qualified.
+Only suppliers or contractors that have been pre-qualified are entitled to participate further in the procurement procedure.

+- 2.1.5.7.
+The Procuring Agency shall upon request communicate to suppliers or contractors that have not been pre-qualified the grounds for their failure to pre-qualify. - 2.1.5.8.
 At the time of the award of the contract, the procuring entity may require a supplier or contractor that has been pre-qualified to confirm the information provided in the submission for pre-qualification.
 The award may be denied to a bidder that is judged to no longer have the capability or resources to successfully perform the contract.

-2.3.1.
+2.1.6.
 Registration of Bidders for Works and Consultancy Services